The Giant Behemoth: Plot

 Karnes and Bickford try to persuade authorities to close the River Thames, but the military officer believes that their radar tracking systems will be enough to detect the behemoth and prevent it from getting near the city.
 Unfortunately, the dinosaur appears to be invisible to radar.
 Dr. Sampson and some other scientists spot it from a Royal Navy helicopter, but the radar equipment tracking the helicopter sees no sign of the beast, which destroys the helicopter when it gets too close.
 Soon, the behemoth surfaces in the Thames and capsizes the Woolwich Ferry.

-Rising from the river, the creature sets the city on fire and blood.
+Rising from the river, the creature sets the city on fire.
 Bickford and Karnes advise the military that the best way to kill the beast will be to administer a dose of radium, hoping to accelerate the radiation sickness that is already slowly killing it.
 While they prepare the dose, the behemoth continues its rampage, eventually plummeting through London Bridge back into the Thames.

 Karnes and Bickford set their plan into action.
 An X-class submarine with Karnes on board carries a torpedo filled with radium into the Thames in pursuit of the monster.
 During an initial pass, the behemoth takes a bite out of the mini-sub, but Karnes convinces the submarine captain to have another go.
 This time, they succeed in firing the torpedo into the monster's mouth, and the behemoth roars in pain.
 Observers in helicopters later confirm the monster's demise.

 As Karnes and Bickford climb into a car to leave the area, they hear a radio report of dead fish washing up on the eastern shores of the United States.